-However, some of the Verses, which had been touch'd by Mr. P. with cccviii of these Maxims in Prose were sound among his papers, which having the missortune to fall into the hands of a Mercenary, were published in 1728 in octavo, under the Title of The Posthumous Works of William Wycherley, Esq;
+Mr. Wycherley lived five years after, to December, 1715, but little progress was made in this design, three his old age; and the increase of his infirmities.
+However, some of the verses, which had been touch'd by Mr. P. with eccvill of these Maxims in Prose, were found among his papers, which having the missortune to fall into the hands of a Mercenary, were published in 1728, in octavo, under the title of The Posthumous Works of William Wycherley, Es;